SAP-samples/cloud-btp-cli-api-codejam/exercises/06-core-services-api-creds/README.md

 ./generate-password-grant-type cis-central-sk.json
 ```

-You'll be asked for your username (where you should specify your email address) and your password.
+You'll be asked to authenticate, and you must specify your SAP BTP email and password.
 If the call is successful, you'll see some JSON output.
 A good sign!
 But it's more or less unreadable just output to the terminal in raw form.

 👉 So repeat the invocation and save the output to a file; then you can pick out details with `jq`: